gvwilson/thirdbit/src/fiction/bear/index.md

 that's been hurt."
 She tried to struggle back to her feet, but the prince put a hand on her shoulder to stop her.

 "Just sit a moment," he said firmly.
-"Jinpa!"
+"Rinpa!"

 "Honored?" one of the soldiers answered.